MaxLeap/Docs/en/Android/GettingStarted/NewProject.md

 #	Install the SDK

-##	Create Leap Cloud Project with Template
+##	Create MaxLeap ProMaxLeapject with Template

 1. Get project template and unzip it to your Workspace